Planting a new church is never easy.

 Before diving into Kalos’ partnership with Tithe.ly, let’s take a brief look at Kalos Church.

-Kalos Church is a church plant outside of Seattle, WA in Bellevue, WA.
+Kalos Church is a church plant outside of Seattle, WA in Bellevue, WA 98004.
 Pradeepan Jeeva and Amreitha Jeeva pastor the church.

 Pastor Pradeepan was born to a Sri Lankan Hindu refugee family and he was led to place his faith in Jesus as a sophomore in high school.
 Before planting Kalos, Pastor Pradeepan led youth and young adult ministry for eight years and obtained a bachelor’s degree and a graduate degree from Oral Roberts University and

-Watch this video to get a better snapshot of their heart for the LORD and for the church they’ve been called to plant in Seattle:
+Watch this video to get a better snapshot of their love for Jesus and for the church they’ve been called to plant in Seattle:

 For Kalos Church to lay a solid financial foundation to help them fulfill God’s call upon their church, the leadership team initially focused on rallying recurring givers several months ahead of their public launch in September 2017.